Redfern Ocean Development

 Illustrative example — actual results vary by property, market, and timing.

-In this example, the JV returned ~$156,000 more than an outright sale — a 21% premium for the owner, with zero capital at risk.
+In this example, the JV returned ~$156,000 more than an outright sale — a 21% premium for the owner.
+Baseline lot value is protected even if the market softens.

 Typical JV timeline